pggPL/TransformerEngine/docs/features/low_precision_training/introduction/introduction.rst

 FP16 offers better precision for smaller values but has a more limited dynamic range, which results in the need to perform loss scaling to avoid overflow/underflow—see `this paper on loss scaling <https://arxiv.org/pdf/1710.03740>`__ for more details.

+**Mixed precision**

-Not all operations can be performed in reduced precision.
-In practice, modern deep learning frameworks use *mixed precision training*, where computationally intensive operations like matrix multiplications run in low precision, while numerically sensitive operations remain in high precision.
+Not all operations can run in reduced precision.
-Transformer Engine also always runs some operations in FP32 precision - like normalization layers.
-Moreover, usually optimizer state is also stored in FP32 precision.

-Another issue is whether to keep FP32 master weights and cast them between every operation or use lower precision weights.
-The motivation for using master weights in FP32 is that sum of low precision weight with low precision update tensor may lead to numerical instability.

-Transformer Engine supports FP32 and FP16/BF16 mixed precision training.
-It also supports using master weights in FP32 precision and using lower precision weights.
+Modern deep learning frameworks use *mixed precision training*, where:

+* *Low precision* is used for matrix multiplications and other compute-heavy operations, which remain numerically stable at lower precision,
+* *High precision (FP32)* must be used for numerically sensitive operations to maintain training stability.
+These include layer normalization, softmax, and loss computations—operations that involve division or exponentiation, where small rounding errors can amplify and propagate through the network, leading to gradient instability or degraded convergence,

+**Master weights**

+Mixed precision training also raises the question of how to store model weights.
+Lower precision formats like FP16 and BF16 have limited representational granularity, which becomes problematic during gradient updates.
+When a small gradient is added to a not so small weight stored in low precision, the result may round back to the original value if the update falls below the format's precision threshold.
+Moreover, some elements of the gradient itself can be too small to be represented in low precision.

+The solution is to maintain *master weights* in FP32.
+During training, weights are cast to lower precision for forward and backward passes, but the gradient updates are applied to the full-precision master copy.
+This ensures that even small gradients accumulate correctly over time.

+There are two common software approaches to storing master weights:

+* *In the optimizer*: The model holds low-precision weights, while the optimizer maintains FP32 copies alongside momentum and other state.
+During each step, the optimizer updates its FP32 copy and casts the result back to the model's low-precision weights.
+This results in smaller model checkpoints and reduced memory usage during inference (when optimizer state is not loaded), but requires an optimizer that explicitly supports mixed-precision master weights.

+* *In the model*: The model stores weights directly in FP32, and they are cast to lower precision on-the-fly during forward and backward passes.
+This approach works with any standard optimizer without special support, but results in larger model checkpoints.

+.. raw:: html
+   :file: img/master_weights_approaches.svg

+*Figure 2: Three approaches to weight storage—low precision only (no master weights), master weights stored in the model, and master weights stored in the optimizer.*

 .. tabs::

    .. tab:: PyTorch

+      The PyTorch API of Transformer Engine provides two mechanisms to control precision:

-      In PyTorch one can set weights precision by using ``params_dtype`` argument in any TE layer constructor.
+      * **Weight precision**: Use the ``params_dtype`` argument in any TE layer constructor.
-      To run computation in lower precision, one can use ``torch.cuda.amp.autocast`` context manager.
+      * **Computation precision**: Use the ``torch.autocast`` context manager.

       If parameters are set to be in lower precision and no autocast is used, then lower precision is used for computation.
-      Input is casted to lower precision before the computation inside the layer.
+      Input is cast to lower precision before the computation inside the layer.
       Output precision is the same as autocast precision.

       .. literalinclude:: bf16_fp16_training_pytorch.py
          :language: python
          :start-after: # START_BF16_FP16_TRAINING
          :end-before: # END_BF16_FP16_TRAINING

    .. tab:: JAX

+      The JAX API of Transformer Engine provides two mechanisms to control precision:

-      In JAX one can set weights precision by using ``dtype`` argument in any TE layer constructor.
+      * **Weight precision**: Use the ``dtype`` argument in any TE layer constructor.
-      Computation is performed in precision of the input tensor.
+      * **Computation precision**: Determined by the dtype of the input tensor.

-      So for training with master weights in FP32 and computation in BF16, one needs to cast input to BF16.
+      For training with master weights in FP32 and computation in BF16, cast the input tensor to BF16 before passing it to the layer.

       .. literalinclude:: bf16_fp16_training_jax.py
          :language: python